BaileeRice/Cryptocurrencies/README.md

 ## OVERVIEW

-Creating a cryptocurrency investment portfolio/report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system.
+Creating a cryptocurrency investment report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system using an unsupervised machine learning model.

+## PURPOSE

+Helping a hypothetical investment bank offer a crypto-focused portfolio for its customers.

+## OUTLINE

 Part 1: Preprocessing the Data for PCA